-Cultural differences may be the primary obstacle to developing internationally accepted brands for a city, especially those who live in developing countries with more traditional societies.
-The reason for this problem was a conflict stemming from a lack of knowledge about cultural differences.
-In terms of solving this problem is to understand the values of different cultures, it is essential to analyze the inherent similarities and differences in cultures [32] The best way is to find the different communication styles in cross-cultural communication situations by investigating he variations in cultural dimensions.
+Cultural differences may be the primary obstacle to developing internationally accepted brands for a city, especially those who live in de doping countries with more traditional societies.
+The reason for this problem was a conflict stemmid from a lack of knowledge about cultural differences.
+In terms of solving this problem is to understand the values of different cultural essential to analyze the inherent similarities and differences in cultures [32] The best way is to find the different communication styles in cross-cultural communication situations by investigative he variations in cultural dimensions.
 The four cultural aspects of Hofstede [33]; [34]; [35] hidden dimension are the representative theories for understanding and explaining cultural differences